Gullskatten/sirius-soccer/README.md

 ##### Draw-filter in the Match Day diagram

-Filters out every match in a match day where the result was 'DRAW'.
+Filters out every match in a match day where the result is *draw*.

 ![Run Configuration](docs/draw_filter.png)
 **Figure 14:** _Screenshot of the draw filter_